Sponsored content

 ALA has also been found to lower chronic inflammation in the body by reducing the production of inflammatory cytokines.
 Chronic inflammation is a risk factor for heart disease because it causes plaque build-up in artery walls and restricts blood flow.
 Blood clots can also form if plaque formations rupture, which can lead to heart attacks or strokes.

-Experts say that flaxseeds are one of the richest sources of ALA in the Western diet – and studies have shown that ALA levels can start to rise just two weeks after participants start adding flaxseed to their daily diet.
+Flaxseed is one of the richest sources of ALA in the Western diet – and studies have shown that ALA levels can rise just two weeks after people start adding flaxseed to their daily diet.
+Research has linked consuming flaxseed to a 10% lower risk of heart disease and a 20% reduced risk of fatal coronary heart disease.

 Flaxseeds may reduce blood pressure

-Flaxseeds’ ability to lower blood pressure levels – and therefore, reduce the risk of heart attacks and strokes – is well documented.
+Flaxseeds’ ability to lower blood pressure levels – and therefore reduce the risk of heart attacks and strokes – is well documented.

 Flaxseeds may reduce cholesterol levels